Fractured Magic: Chapter Thirteen

 Dinara nodded.

-When Ivey returned, it was with a whole armful of supplies: a revolver, a canvas pouch full of spare bullets, a pocket lantern, a rope, a crowbar.
+When Ivey returned, it was with a whole armful of supplies: a revolver, a canvas pouch with spare bullets, a pocket lantern, a rope, a crowbar.
 He passed Roman the gun and kept the rest for himself, tucking everything but the lantern into a satchel at his side.
 While Roman passed the revolver to Maebhe, Ivey delivered instructions: “While we’re down there, it is imperative that you memorize the route to the best of your abilities.
-If we get separated, or if anything happens to me, you’ll need to be able to find your way back.
-Don’t speak unless necessary.
-Sound carries in the tunnels, and despite Roman’s glowing praise, I’m not the only one who knows these routes.”
+If we get separated, or if anything happens to me, you’ll need to be able to return on your own.
+While we’re down there, do not speak needlessly.
+Sound carries in the tunnels, and despite Roman’s glowing praise, I am not the only one who knows these routes.”

 “If we do meet anyone, run.
 Leave them to me,” Roman added.